 - If You Have Chronic Myelomonocytic Leukemia (CMML)

-Surgery for Chronic Myelomonocytic Leukemia
+Surgery for Chronic Myelomonocytic Leukemia (CMML)

-Surgery is rarely used to treat chronic myelomonocytic leukemia (CMML).
-Sometimes, though, surgery to remove the spleen may be an option if the patient is having problems from an enlarged spleen.
-Like all surgery, this has risks related to anesthesia and wound infection.
+Like all surgery, this has risks related to anesthesia, bleeding, and wound infection.
 Also, since the spleen helps protect against infection, removing it can increase the risk of severe infections.
 If you are considering having your spleen removed, discuss the risks and benefits with your doctor.
+You may also need to get vaccines to help prevent certain infections if you're going to have your spleen removed.

 The American Cancer Society medical and editorial content team

-Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.
+Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as editors and translators with extensive experience in medical writing.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.